 In the years since the Vanishing Treasures was written, a great deal has been learned, and circumstances have changed.
 A great many previously unknown species have been discovered, so that we might now more properly refer to the Philippines as "the Galapagos times twenty".
 The human population has grown even larger, placing ever more pressure on the nation’s resources, and development has been plagued by too much mismanagement and corruption.
 But the number of protected areas has increased greatly, and the number of eco-tourists to those parks has increased vastly, leading to an expanding appreciation for the natural beauty of the Philippines and the importance of protecting the remaining natural forests.
 The number of people, both foreigners and Filipinos, engaged in management of wildlife and protected areas, and in research on biodiversity, has increased substantially, and the amount of information reaching the general public is far greater than in 1998.
 What will happen next is uncertain - whether the nation achieves environmental stability and learns to fully appreciate its magnificent natural heritage, or spirals into environmental and economic decline, is unknown.
 But it is entirely clear that the choice between these outcomes is just that - a choice.
 It is up to the citizens of the Philippines to decide what they want their country to become.
 The choices are clear.

-For information about the wonderful mammal fauna of the Philippines, click here.
+Access more information about the wonderful mammal fauna of the Philippines.

-For information on the Philippine Mammal Project of the Field Museum, click here.
+Learn more about the Philippine Mammal Project of the Field Museum.

 (Above photo by LR Heaney.
 Mt Amuyao, Mountain Province, Luzon Island, Philippines.)